redsh/IPyXMPP/README.md

 You can run IPython commands and see output plots just by chatting with the jabber id you configured IPyXMPP to use: no need for knowing hostnames or setting up ssh tunnels.

-It has been developed as a component for a monitoring tool (to be released soon) allowing real time remote interaction with data in long, parallel simulations.
+It has been developed as a component for a tool (to be released soon) for interacting in real time with the data being processed in some simulation codes.
+The tool will embed an IPython shell in C simulation codes and use its extraordinary features for real time data analysis.
+This XMPP bot has been written to provide the easiest possible access to the simplest commands.

 ![Image](doc/shot1.png?raw=true)